Will I benefit from home oxygen therapy?

 - chronic obstructive pulmonary disease (COPD)

 - interstitial lung disease, which includes idiopathic pulmonary fibrosis

 - cystic fibrosis

 - severe heart disease

 Obstructive and restrictive lung diseases are terms used to describe types of lung conditions.
-Both can cause low blood oxygen levels and so may be treated with oxygen therapy tailored to your needs.
+Both can cause low blood oxygen levels and so home oxygen therapy may be necessary for some people with these conditions.

-Obstruction refers to how quickly you can move air in and out.
+Obstruction refers to how quickly you can move air in and out of your lungs.
 Restriction refers to the total amount of air you can get into your lungs.

 Common obstructive lung diseases are: